surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

             .map(Map.Entry::getKey).findFirst().orElse(null);
 }
 ```
-This method returns the key of biggest param in a map, using generics, this one can be applied to all of our methods
+This method, using generics, retrieves the key of the largest parameter in a map.
+It's a versatile function that can be applied across all of our methods.

-### Find out the most common employee name in the company
+### Finding the Most Common Employee Name in the Company
 ```java
 private static String findMostRepeatingNameInCompany(Company company) {
     Collector<Employee, ?, Map<String, Long>> repeatingNameCollector =